IGEL-Community/IGEL-Docs-v02/docs/Docs/HOWTO-COSMOS.md

 **A:** EMP will need to be created from WP licensing.
 [Using IGEL OS 11 with Cosmos PAS: Creating an EMP Product Pack from a WE Product Pack](https://kb.igel.com/licensesmore-igelos11/en/using-igel-os-11-with-cosmos-pas-creating-an-emp-product-pack-from-a-we-product-pack-81506422.html)

-  - **NOTE:** ~~This is currently only accessible by the primary account users, anyone with Service Provider access will not see this button.~~

 **Q:** Can UMS 12 remove licenses in the ILP for deleted OS 12 devices?

 **A:** Yes!
 Details can be found here - [HOWTO Remove IGEL Device License](https://igel-community.github.io/IGEL-Docs-v02/Docs/HOWTO-Remove-IGEL-Device-License/#ums-12)